 Although these strategies might work in the short term, they aren’t permanent solutions and come with their own problems i.e. side effects and addiction risk.

-What would be better is a long-term, non-pharmacological approach, tailored to each individual patient.
+What would be better is a long-term, non-pharmacological approach, tailored to each individual.

-One of the most effective non-pharmacological techniques to improve sleep over time is called sleep restriction therapy and is usually offered as part of a CBT for insomnia (CBTi) programme.
+One of the most effective non-pharmacological techniques to improve sleep over time is called sleep restriction therapy and is usually offered as part of a Cognitive Behavioural Therapy for insomnia (CBTi) programme.
 Let’s have a look at what it’s all about.

 Sleep restriction therapy is based on the idea that the time someone with insomnia spends awake in bed leads to the formation of a negative set of beliefs about going to sleep (e.g. that they will never be able to get to sleep, or that their sleep is “broken”) and that having those beliefs makes falling and staying asleep harder.

-This is because a sufferer goes to bed dreading the time they’ll spend lying awake once there, which means they:
+This is because the person goes to bed dreading the time they’ll spend lying awake once there, which means they:

 This “worry pattern” makes it harder to get to sleep, making them more worried, which in turn makes it harder to get to sleep, and so on.
 Addressing these beliefs can help recovery from insomnia.